NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 | 20     | 2      | ... | 0.2    | 1          | 0           |
 | 30     | 3      | ... | 0.3    | 0          | 0           |

-<sub>*Table 1 – Structure of input data in bias scan web application*</sub>
+<sub>*Table 1 – Structure of input data in the bias scan web application*</sub>

-☁️ The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 ## Case study – BERT-based disinformation classifier (Twitter1516 data set)
-We use the bias scan tool to assess fair treatment of a self-trained disinformation detection algorithm on the Twitter1516 dataset.
+We use the unsupervised bias scan tool to assess fair treatment of a self-trained disinformation detection algorithm on the Twitter1516 dataset.
 Below, statistically significant disparities found by the tool are presented.
-Based on these quantitative results, questions are distilled and asked to an audit commission consiting of AI experts.
+Based on these quantitative results, questions are distilled and submitted to an audit commission consiting of AI experts.
 This audit commission formulates a normative advice if, and how, (higher-dimensional) unfair treatment can be assessed on the basis of the bias scan results.

 ### Bias scan pipeline
 A BERT-based disinformation classifier is trained on true and false tweets (n=1,057) from the [Twitter1516](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0&file_subpath=%2Frumor_detection_acl2017) dataset.
 For this dataset, user and content features are [collected](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/data/Twitter_dataset/Twitter_API_data_collection.ipynb) from the Twitter API.
 More details on the training process of the BERT-based disinformation classifier can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/classifiers/BERT_disinformation_classifier/BERT_Twitter_classifier.ipynb).